krahim/multitaper/README.md

 1) download and unzip to a folder called multitaper-master 2) from the parent folder: a) R CMD build multitaper-master/ b) R CMD check multitaper_1.0-4.tar.gz (optional) c) R CMD INSTALL multitaper_1.0-4.tar.gz

 Note: The version number may change, and you will likely have to set the PATH variable for other operating systems.
 This will require gfortran.
-Please see the documentation for your Linux distribution, Fink for Mac, or Rtools, maintained by Duncan Murdoch, on CRAN for Windows.
+Please see the documentation for your Linux distribution, Xcode (or Fink) for Mac, or Rtools, maintained by Duncan Murdoch, on CRAN for Windows.

+Note: Mac users please see: http://r.research.att.com/tools/